-The Quick-coupling plate XPan (3044410) allows you to use the Hasselblad Tripod quick-coupling S (3045144) - an optional accessory available from the Hasselblad V system range - for rapid and secure attachment to a tripod and is only necessary for use in this case.
+The Quick-coupling plate allows you to use the Hasselblad Tripod quick-coupling S (45144) - an optional accessory available from the conventional Hasselblad range - for rapid and secure attachment to a tripod and is only necessary for use in this case.
 The plate is supplied together with a fixing bolt and a hexagonal 'Allen key' wrench.
 Align the plate along the length of the camera's baseplate and screw the bolt clockwise into the tripod socket a few turns.
 Ensure the alignment pin on the plate matches its respective socket in the camera baseplate and continue to screw the bolt until it is securely attached.